-According to the Conceptual Act Theory, emotions emerge when physical sensations in the self and physical actions in others are meaningfully linked to situations during a process that can be called both cognitive and perceptual (creating emotional experiences, and emotion perceptions, respectively).
-There are key four hypotheses: (1) an emotion (like anger) is a conceptual category, populated with instances that are tailored to the environment; (2) each instance of emotion is constructed within the brain's functional architecture of domain-general core systems; (3) the workings of each system must be holistically understood within the momentary state of the brain, the body, and the surrounding context; (4) being emergent states, emotional episodes have functional features that physical states, alone, do not have.
+According to the conceptual act theory, emotions emerge when physical sensations in the self and physical actions in others are meaningfully linked to situations during a process that can be called both cognitive and perceptual (creating emotional experiences, and emotion perceptions, respectively).
+There are key four hypotheses: (a) an emotion (like anger) is a conceptual category, populated with instances that are tailored to the environment; (b) each instance of emotion is constructed within the brain's functional architecture of domain-general core systems; (c) the workings of each system must be holistically understood within the momentary state of the brain, the body, and the surrounding context; (d) being emergent states, emotional episodes have functional features that physical states, alone, do not have.
 Similarities and differences to other theoretical approaches to emotion are discussed.